ablab/spades/docs/installation.md

   - `pathracer`
   - `spaligner`

-By default only SPAdes and SPAdes tools are enabled (so `-DSPADES_ENABLE_PROJECTS="spades;spades_tools"` is the default).
+By default, only SPAdes and SPAdes tools are enabled (so `-DSPADES_ENABLE_PROJECTS="spades;spades_tools"` is the default).
 Alternatively, one can simply enable building everything via specifying `SPADES_ENABLE_PROJECTS="all"`.

 ## Verifying your installation

-For testing purposes, SPAdes comes with a toy data set (reads that align to first 1000 bp of *E. coli*).
+For testing purposes, SPAdes comes with a toy data set (reads that align to the first 1000 bp of [*E. coli*](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000005845.2/)).
 To try SPAdes on this data set, run:

 ``` bash
     <spades installation dir>/bin/spades.py --test